 A Few Recipe Notes

-> - An external oven thermometer will ensure the oven is at the proper temperature.
-You’d be surprised at how widely ovens vary in their inaccurate calibration.
+- An external oven thermometer will ensure the oven is at the proper temperature.
 Proper oven temperature is super important in baking, especially when baking shortbread.

-> - Cut the dough cold.
+- Cut the dough cold.
 A clean cut means a cleaner edged cookie.
 Depending on the temperature of your kitchen, this may mean placing the dough back in the refrigerator after rolling or prior to cutting.

 - Be sure to chill the dough for at least 20 minutes prior to baking.

 - Thickness of the cookie matters.
 Use a ruler to measure the thickness – you want it just over, but not less then 1/4″ .

 More Shortbread Recipes to Love

 - Vegan Dark Chocolate Shortbread Cookies

 For the Ganache:

 - 1 1/2 C Bittersweet Chocolate at least 70% cacao, chopped into small pieces, 216g